hannes/MonetDBLite/README.md

 dbWriteTable(con, "mtcars", mtcars)
 ```

-To directly load a CSV file into a table within the MonetDBLite database, provide the local file path of a `.csv` file to `dbWriteTable`:
+To load a CSV file into a table within the database, provide the local file path of a `.csv` file to `dbWriteTable`:

 ```R
 # construct an example CSV file on the local disk